Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 Although I didn't end up using the code, so it is not referenced within my random-cocktail.js, this link led me to a different solution. https://www.codegrepper.com/code-examples/javascript/how+to+display+image+in+html+from+json+object

+To Johann the CI tutor for helping me solve my javascript issue with the searchbar feature.